DevMountain/sql-1-mini/README.md

 ### Instructions

-SELECT all the data from the Artist table.
+SELECT all the data FROM the Artist table.

 ### Solution